satansdeer/satansdeer.github.com/content/legacy-posts/record-screen-in-mont/index.md

 Mont can record your screen and camera into separate timeline layers.

-That matters because a screen recording is rarely perfect on the first take.
+That matters because a screen recording is perfect on the first take.
 If the camera and screen are separate layers, you can reposition them, crop them, apply zoom effects, and edit the result before exporting.

 This post is adapted from [a YouTube tutorial about recording your screen in Mont](https://www.youtube.com/watch?v=EKGyk1Q0Dbo).
 For a broader demo workflow, see [How To Record A SaaS Demo Video From Screenshots](/posts/record-saas-demo-video-from-screenshots/).